-Most behavioral issues can be resolved with staff members before administrative referral.
+Most behavioral issues can be resolved with staff members before referral to the principal.
+When the issue cannot be resolved at the staff member's level, then the chart on pages 18 & 19 will guide the actions taken by the principal.
 At all times, the principal reserves the right to intervene and take action if student behavior is deemed inappropriate or in violation of district-wide policies.